i-tu/Hasklig/README.md

 ## Support

+Please note that Code Ligatures are highly experimental.
 TextEdit, Atom and the Haskell IDE Leksah support OpenType.
-Support is missing from many popular editors though, such as Sublime Text and terminal-based editors such as Vim.
+Let me know if there are any others.
+Support is missing from many popular editors, such as Sublime Text and terminal-based editors such as Vim.